 AEOA wants to do everything that it can to prevent the spread of COVID-19.
-Barring contrary information from a medical professional, employees are to remain off the property for 5 days if any of the following occur: 1) COVID-19 symptoms are present (see the COVID-19 Self-Screening Form); 2) an un-vaccinated employee(s) that have been directly exposed to COVID-19; 3) a vaccinated employee(s) that have been directly exposed to COVID-19, do not require quarantine, but must watch for symptoms; or 4) one of the options under Returning to Work After Isolation/Quarantine (described on Page 23, Section 12) is present.
+Barring contrary information from a medical professional, employees are to remain off the property for 14 days any of the following occur: 1) COVID-19 symptoms are present (see the COVID-19 Self-Screening Form); 2) the employee has been directly exposed to COVID-19; or 3) one of the options under Returning to Work After Isolation/Quarantine (described below) is present.
 Employees should avoid leaving the home if possible, but if necessary, should practice good hygiene and social distancing.
 Work while at home is expected to continue where possible and as approved.